King's Bounty: The Legend: Legacy

-A sequel, titled King's Bounty: Armored Princess, was announced in November 2008.
-It features Lizard-based creatures, a continuation of the original storyline, a new playable hero and new bosses.
-The Russian version was released on April 10, 2009.
-An English-language version followed on November 20, 2009.
+A sequel, titled King's Bounty: Armored Princess, features Lizard-based creatures, a continuation of the original storyline, a new playable hero and new bosses.
+The Russian version was released on April 10, 2009, and English-language version followed on November 20.

-An expansion to “Armored Princess” was released 2010, King's Bounty: Crossworlds, which requires "King's Bounty: Armored Princess" to play.
+An expansion to Armored Princess was released in 2010, King's Bounty: Crossworlds, which requires King's Bounty: Armored Princess to play.
 King's Bounty: Platinum Edition was also released in 2010 with the three first titles (The Legend, Armored Princess and Crossworlds).
 A second sequel called King's Bounty: Warriors of the North was released in 2012.
-A card game based on the series was released in 2012.
-The latest entry in the series, called King's Bounty: Dark Side, was released in August 2014.
+A card game based on the series was released in the same year.
+Another entry in the series, called King's Bounty: Dark Side, was released in August 2014.

+A direct sequel to the King's Bounty: The Legend, King's Bounty II, was released in 2021.